Chilcotin River: Salmon

-Steelhead Trout
+Steelhead trout

 The Chilcotin River hosts a genetically distinct population of steelhead trout (Oncorhynchus mykiss).
 It migrates from the Bering Sea to the Chilcotin River headwaters every other autumn to spawn, making it one of the longest migrating anadromous trout in Canada.
 The Chilcotin River steelhead has been classified as endangered and at extreme risk of extinction by COSEWIC.
 COSEWIC conducted a rarely-used emergency fast-track assessment of the Chilcotin River steelhead in February 2018, after only 58 individuals returned to their spawning grounds in the previous fall, representing a decline of 81% and an all-time low.
 Despite this, the recommendation to add them to the Government of Canada's List of Wildlife Species at Risk was not approved, and the Chilcotin steelhead remain unprotected by the Species at Risk Act (SARA).

 Population declines are a result of factors such as interception by fisheries and competition with hatchery species while out at sea, as well as predation by pinnipeds.
 Declining habitat quality and interference in spawning pathways by landslides are other contributors.

 Disturbance

 Flooding

 In July 2019, the Chilcotin River and surrounding communities experienced extreme rainfall.
 Subsequent flooding led to mudslides, inundated roadways and the destruction of culverts.
-Residents were cut off, leaving over 300 people stranded and 120 properties destroyed.
+Residents were cut off, leaving over 300 people stranded, and 120 properties destroyed.

+On July 31, 2024, a major landslide totally blocked (51°50′49.2″N 122°47′18.8″W) the river a few kilometres west above the Farwell Canyon – around 55 km southwest of Williams Lake and 22 km upstream of the Farwell Canyon Bridge crossing the River.
+The resulting natural dam was estimated to be roughly 600 to 800 m in length, 300 to 600 m in width and 30 m in depth.
+As of August 2, a temporary lake was forming behind the dam caused by the slide; it grew up to a length of about 11 km.
+Communities above the slide dam were warned of the potential for flooding due to rising water, and communities below it were warned of the potential for flooding as a result of overflow or failure of the dam.
+The overflow began on August 5, and the water breached the dam.
+The flood, which carried away mud and uprooted trees from an area affected by a 2017 wildfire as well as washed away huts (from Pothole Ranch—only 3 river bends above the Farwell Canyon Bridge) among other things, reached the Fraser River relatively quickly.
+The risk of fast-moving water and debris, which included mature trees, led to emergency alerts and evacuation orders along both the Chilcotin and Fraser Rivers.
+NASA reported that by 6 August, the Fraser River water levels had peaked at 3,640 cubic metres per second, which was a sharp increase but not a record breaker.
+The debris reached the Strait of Georgia west of Vancouver, an arm of the Salish Sea of the Pacific Ocean, on August 9.